mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~

 One or more assertions for an error/exception, which is expected to be raised by
 an executed operation.
-At least one key is required in this document.
+At least one key is required in this object.

-The structure of this document is as follows:
+The structure of this object is as follows:

 - ``isError``: Optional boolean.
 If true, the test runner MUST assert that an
   error was raised.
 This is primarily used when no other error assertions apply